-Every pupil belongs to one of eleven houses that act as large, extended families.
-There are four day, and seven boarding houses which are beautiful, substantial homes built of Cotswold stone situated around the campus.
+Every pupil belongs to one of twelve houses that act as large, extended families.
+There are four day, and eight boarding houses which are beautiful, substantial homes built of Cotswold stone situated around the campus.

 Each house has its own garden, inviting social lounges, games rooms and quiet rooms.
 Each pupil has houseparents and a pastoral assistant that will take care of them as they arrive and settle into the house, which ensures a smooth transition into life at the School.
 They will also ensure that their life outside of the classroom is happy and meaningful.
 Pupils also benefit from a personal tutor and all international pupils enjoy the attentions of the Head of ESOL.